12 dark tales of Louisiana folklore & some modern day lessons

 A lesson for our modern lives:

-The Devil Man story taps into urban legends of mysterious attackers—modern-day "boogeymen" who prey on our fears of the unknown.
+The Devil Man story taps into urban legends of mysterious attackers or modern-day "boogeymen" who prey on our fears of the unknown.

 In a world still grappling with questions of safety, particularly for women walking alone at night, the story feels chillingly relevant.